gordon-cs/gordon-360-api/README.md

 ### Wellness Check
-Back endpoint responsible for fetching and sending information to the databse reguarding the answers to the wellness check.
+Back endpoint responsible for fetching and sending information to the database regarding the answers to the wellness check.

 ##### GET